 Allow us to set the scene- It’s a beautiful Tuesday, the birds are tweeting, the sun is shining and the war cries of grown men fill the air.
 It’s snowboardcross day at the Brits.
 Day 1 has seen a bunch of medals, a couple of hectic goggle burns, a skinful of beer and a handful of hospital trips.
 We’re out for the British Championships here in Laax, often called the freestyle capital of the world, and it’s easy to see why.
+The freestyle mecca is the perfect location for the event, they have a world class superpipe (the largest in Europe), an incredible talented shaper crew and the ability to host a spectacular kicker comp.

 Despite the wind picking up all the competitors were in high spirits and were set to throw down the gauntlet.
 Possibly the most highly contested podium of the entire week is the Masters snowboardcross- and it didn’t disappoint.
 The Masters category is open to all those over the age of 30, and years of experience and grudges were present in the pen.
 Danny Chambers put down a stonking run in the final and walked away with the Gold medal and Lesley McKenna put in a speedy final run to swoop the gold in the Masters Womens category.